Shanghai Fortress: Production

 The film is adapted from the 2006 novel of the same name by Jiang Nan.

 6 years in production, and about ¥400 million yuan (US $57 million) budget, the film raked in just 119 million yuan in its opening weekend.
 Lu Han's salary for the film was rumoured to be ¥120 million yuan, however the director Teng Huatao clarified that it was not this high and sources suggested that Lu Han's salary for the film was between 2 - 4 million yuan.

 Release

-The producer has unveiled the first trailer for the film on February 10, 2019.
+The producer unveiled the first trailer for the film on February 10, 2019.

 The film was released on August 9, 2019, in China.

 Reception

 Douban, a major Chinese rating site, gave the film a rating of 3.0 out of 10.
 The film received highly negative reviews in China.

 Viewers lamented on Sina Weibo that "it's not a sci-fi film but a half-baked May–December love story between Shu Qi and Lu Han with a few sci-fi elements."
 Director Teng Huatao apologized on his social media on Sina Weibo for letting viewers down.
 Screenwriter and original novel writer Jiang Nan also apologized online, particularly to the fans of his book who were disappointed after waiting so many years for the film.
 On August 13, 2019, the producer apologized for using original video material from Shawn Wang in promoting the film.